thatlarrypearson/vehicle-telemetry-system/docs/wifi-hotspot-router.md

         (5140 - 5360 @ 160), (6, 20), (N/A)
         (5460 - 5860 @ 160), (6, 20), (N/A)

-lbp@telemetry4:~ $
+$
 ```

 Now the WIFI regulatory agent :poop: is all happy.

 ## Internet Access Information

-Even though the Internet may not be available to the Raspberry Pi while gathering data, the Weather Station's base station will need Internet access while it is being configured to use a Raspberry Pi as its WIFI hotspot.
+Even though the Internet may not be available to the Raspberry Pi while gathering data, different modules may need Internet access while they are being configured to use a Raspberry Pi as its WIFI hotspot.

+* ```motion``` Internet access during configuration not typically required
+* ```trailer``` Internet access during configuration not typically required
+* **```weather``` Internet access during configuration of the weather station is required**

 To get hotspot Internet access configured, some basic information will need to be gathered about the connection.

+The following diagrams and discussion apply to the ```motion``` and ```trailer``` modules as well.

 ![Telemetry Weather Logging - Networking](TelemetryWeatherLogging-Networking.png)